blahosyl/spicy/README.md

 - Produce content
 - View content

-Each theme was then divided into Epics, and Epics into User Stories, as seen here:
+Each theme was then divided into Epics, and Epics into User Stories, as seen here (click [here](https://docs.google.com/spreadsheets/d/1QDYJlX4RVgoKokpcXgFkGtmrwcCMplf8XZcpNxoEYRU/) for the original Sheet):

 ![Themes, Epics & User Stories](/readme-pics/user-stories/pp4-user-stories-initial.png)